kfickle/Illustro/README.md

   <h3 id="knowledge">Before you begin, you should know how to:</h3>
   <ul aria-labelledby="knowledge">
   <li>Build simple dynamic websites following <a href="https://www.w3.org/wiki/The_web_standards_model_-_HTML_CSS_and_JavaScript"> current recommended practices</a></li>
-    <li>Write code in HTML, CSS, and PHP (Javascript would also be helpful, though not as essential to WP themings essential functionality)</li>
+    <li>Write code in HTML, CSS, and PHP (Javascript would also be helpful, though not as essential for basic functionality)</li>
     <li> Create a simple PHP hook </li>
     <li>Install and activate WordPress for local or remote development </li>
     <li>Navigate folders and file structures on your chosen operating system</li>